Myanmar faces growing isolation as military tightens grip

 Nobel peace laureate Suu Kyi was overthrown and detained in a Feb.
 1 military coup, triggering mass protests across the country that security forces have struggled to suppress with increasingly violent methods.

-The total documented number of people killed in the unrest stood at 217 but the actual toll was probably much higher, the Assistance Association for Political Prisoners activist group said.
+The documented total of those killed in the unrest stood at 217, but the actual toll was probably much higher, the Assistance Association for Political Prisoners activist group said.

 Western countries have condemned the coup and called for an end to the violence and for the release of Suu Kyi and others.
 Asian neighbours have offered to help find a solution, but the military has a long record of shunning outside pressure.